Welcome to the Chair of Cultural Geography

 “Cultural geography” is thus not a strictly separate or separable “sub-discipline” with its own clearly delimited “objects of investigation”.
 Rather, we understand it as a specific set of perspectives and methodological tools through which discursive, symbolic and representational dimensions of all human geographic phenomena may be investigated and analysed.

 In keeping with this view of cultural geography, the Chair of Cultural Geography at Bayreuth is conceived as an active and reflexive node of research, discussion and debate on a range of human geographic themes.
-We see ourselves as a place of intellectual ferment, and thus a part of the cultural geographies we study.
-We seek to maintain a collegial environment for ongoing disagreements as well as consensus, in the belief that debate is a crucial vehicle for the advancement of knowledge.
-We welcome dialogue and exchange within and beyond both the University and the discipline of Human Geography.
+We see ourselves as a "place" of intellectual ferment, and thus a part of the cultural geographies we study.